Make the Connection: Media Relations and a Healthy Public Image

 Arlington Police Department, TX

-Lt.
-Cook is an award-winning speaker and has a career in policing spanning over 25 years.
-He has served as the commander over the Media Office since 2011.
-Lt.
-Cook holds a Master’s Degree in Criminology from the University of Texas and is a current Doctoral student at Tarleton State University.
+Chris holds a Master’s Degree in Criminology from the University of Texas and is a current Doctoral student at Tarleton State University.
 He is the current Vice President of the National Information Officers Association, the General Chair for the Major Cities Chiefs Association – PIO Committee, and the Regional Vice Chair for the International Association of Chiefs of Police – PIO Section.
-Lt.
-Cook speaks nationwide on a variety of topic areas including best practices in managing critical incidents and media relations.
+Deputy Chief Cook speaks nationwide on a variety of topic areas including best practices in managing critical incidents and media relations.

 Officer Zhivonni Cook